 A few of these rooms, including our own, (number 21), opened directly onto the pool with a mini patio and chairs, paradise for kids and a pleasure for adults, treks down corridors in damp and unsightly bathrobes after a swim can be avoided.
 Our room also benefited from afternoon and evening sunshine.
 I really do recommend requesting one of these poolside rooms, the outside space and easy access to the pool was brilliant, although I would love to have tried one of their character rooms in the main building.

-The pool was outdoors but was warm even on a grey English summers day.
+The pool was outdoors but was warm even on a grey English summer’s day.
 It’s cleverly designed in a natural dip making it a sun trap and sheltering it from the wind.
 It’s a modern pool, well cared for with ample space around its edge for loungers.
 There’s also table service meaning food and drinks can be ordered poolside.

 The bar was surprisingly small, with just 8 seats.
-We popped in and took up a 4 seat table, (half the bar), but the pints were good and the view of people going in and out of reception and the brasserie was colourful.
+We popped in and took up a 4 seat table, (half the bar), but the pints were good and the view of people going in and out of reception and the brasserie was colorful.

 Set in the historic part of the building, the Spa is stylish and atmospheric.
 I had their detoxifying wrap treatment and although I am not keen on being covered with goo, the pain was worth the gain.
 My skin felt brand new after the treatment, plus I loved smelling like a lemon cake!

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.